ligato/docs/docs/plugins/vpp-plugins.md

 Interface status is a **collection of interface data** that can be stored in an external database or sent as a notification.

 The VPP agent waits on several types of VPP events such as object creation, deletion or counter updates.
 The event is processed and all data extracted.
-Using the collected information, the VPP agent builds a notification which is sent to all registered publishers (databases).
+Using the collected information, the VPP agent builds a notification which is sent to all registered publishers or databases.
 Any errors that occurred are also stored.
 The statistics readout is performed every second.

 !!! danger "Important"
     The interface status is disabled by default, since no default publishers are defined.
-Use the interface plugin config file to enable interface status. (see the [example config file][interface-config-file])
+The interface status can be set in the [interface conf file][interface-config-file].

+The [interface state model][interface-state-model] is represented by two objects:

+ - InterfaceState - containing status data
-The [interface state model][interface-state-model] is represented by two objects: `InterfaceState` containing status data, and `InterfaceNotification` which is a wrapper around the state with additional information required to send a status notification.
+ - InterfaceNotification -  a wrapper around the state with additional information required to send a status notification.

 Keys used for interface status and errors: